nathanl/authority/README.md

 - To do all of this **without cluttering** either your controllers or your models.
 This is done by letting Authorizer classes do most of the work.
 More on that below.

+## The flow of Authority

+In broad terms, the authorization process flows like this:

+- A request comes to a model, either the class or an instance, saying "can this user do this action to you?"
+- The model passes that question to its Authorizer
+- The Authorizer checks whatever user properties and business rules are relevant to answer that question.
+- The answer is passed back up to the model, then back to the original caller

 ## Installation

 First, check in whatever changes you've made to your app already.
 You want to see what we're doing to your app, don't you?